 - 5 Do any of the following in the Presets window: - To save the current settings as a new preset, choose New and enter a name for the preset file.
 All processor settings are saved to the preset. - To preview an existing preset, select its name in the Presets window so it is highlighted. - To load the currently selected preset, select OK. - To load a preset and close the Presets window, double-tap the preset. - To cancel without changing settings, choose Cancel.

-\circlearrowright Check the Factory Presets folder for pre-configured settings, where available.
+The check the I deloty I resets folder for pre-configured settings, where available

 To rename, duplicate, overwrite or delete a Preset: